 Many individuals want to continue their education after earning their bachelor’s degree.
 Some want to stand out from the competition when applying for jobs or vying for a promotion; some want to change careers, and they know that they’ll need an advanced credential to make their move; others have a personal drive to keep learning after graduation.

 A percentage of prospective students abandon their plans when they realize the rigor it takes to earn a master’s degree.
-Though there are many reasons to earn an advanced degree, they aren’t for everyone.
+While there are many reasons to earn an advanced degree, these programs aren’t for everyone.
 Considering the time, money, and effort required, returning to grad school can be quite the investment.

 What many don’t realize is that they have another option available if they ultimately decide to forego a master’s degree but still want a competitive edge: A graduate certificate.